FlavScents AInsights Entry for White Cognac Oil (CAS: 8016-21-5)

 5a.
 Key Constituents (Typical)

-White cognac oil typically contains a variety of constituents, including esters, alcohols, and terpenes.
-Major components may include ethyl esters, isoamyl alcohol, and linalool, among others.
-The exact composition can vary significantly based on the source and processing methods, and it is important to note that these constituents contribute to the overall sensory profile of the oil.
+White cognac oil typically contains a variety of constituents, including esters, alcohols, and aldehydes.
+Major components may include ethyl acetate, isoamyl alcohol, and vanillin, among others.
+The composition can vary significantly based on the origin, harvest, and processing methods, and it is important to note that these variations can impact the sensory profile and application suitability.

 Citation hooks: FlavScents; peer-reviewed literature; authoritative industry references